ProfessorX/CIS501/README.md

 ## TODO ##
     1. Finish the modification of your presentation slides, within today.
 The today is defined as, November 27th.

     20131128 Lab 17:17
         1. Finish the Introduction part and the second section.
 Within today.
         2. Review what I have written.

+    20131202 Lab 23:30
+        1. You either work hard enough to keep your seat here.
+Or pack all your belongings and fuck yourself off to People's Republic.
+        2. For data mining presentation:
+           * Regular expressions in Histrace (add the missing stuff, by way of {block} and {verbatim}).
+Well, I did use this technique before, somehow I forgot to use for the former presentation.
+           * Add the missing IR technique descriptions.
+           * Possible applications?
+(I do not think so.
+Right now I prefer to talk more about RegEx and some IR techniques they used.
+Since their results, is funny.)